-Kronos also operates two ilmenite mines in Norway pursuant to a governmental concession with an unlimited term.
+Kronos also operates an ilmenite mine in Norway pursuant to a governmental concession with an unlimited term.
 In addition, Kronos operates a rutile slurry manufacturing plant near Lake Charles, Louisiana, which converts dry pigment primarily manufactured for it at the Lake Charles TiO2 facility into a slurry form that is then shipped to customers.

-Kronos has corporate and administrative offices located in the U.S., Germany, Norway, Canada, Belgium, France and the United Kingdom and various sales offices located in North America.
+Kronos has corporate and administrative offices located in the U.S., Germany, Norway, Canada, Belgium and France.